 The College also reserves the right to adopt and enforce rules and regulations as it may deem necessary and proper in regard to the issuance of invitations to outside or off- campus speakers or performers in order to serve the interest of health and safety, prevent disruption of the educational process or working environment, and to protect against the invasion of the rights of others.
 Moreover, the President may cancel any event or lecture that creates a public health or safety concern, disrupts the educational or working environment, or uses the College as a platform to disparage the Mission of the College.
 See the College's Freedom of Expression Policy for additional information.
-Finally, an invitation to speak at the College does not include license for unlawful activity or activity that endangers or imminently threatens to endanger the safety of any member of the community or any of the community's physical facilities, nor any activity that disrupts or obstructs the functions of the College or imminently threatens such disruption or obstruction.
+Finally, an invitation to speak at the College does not include license for unlawful activity or activity that endangers or imminently threatens to endanger the safety of any member of the community or any of the College or imminently threatens such disruption or obstruction.

 Note: This policy and procedure does not apply to speakers invited by faculty to address students enrolled in a course they are teaching, or to internal faculty and/or staff seminars, workshops, conferences, or colloquia.
-The Vice President for Academic Affairs or the appropriate Vice President must approve speakers or visitors in individual classes and/or seminars, workshops, conferences, or colloquia.
+The Vice President for Academic Affairs or the appropriate Vice

+President must approve speakers or visitors in individual classes and/or seminars, workshops, conferences, or colloquia.